 PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Display shows any of the following: Err 211 Microprocessor RAM error in Control Box.
 Turn Power off at power source.
 Wait 5 seconds.
 Turn power back on.
 If Err 211 is displayed again, then replace CB mother PC board.
 Err 212 Microprocessor RAM Error in object board other than Control Box (Such as feed head) Cycle power as in Err 211.
 If Err 212 is still displayed, then replace the PC board in the object with the fault.
-The object with the fault should be solid red on its status LED. (three dashes) Appears on right display of CB module that contains the status LED Dash indicates that the encoder does not control anything, including On/Off output control.
+The object with the fault should be solid red on its status LED. (three dashes) Appears on right display of CB mod- ule that contains the status LED This is an indication that a constant current such as stick or gauge mode has been selected.
+Turning the right encoder clockwise when in this state will activate output to Power Source.
+Turning the right encoder counter- clockwise will deactivate output.